glowkeeper/P3D/docs/labs/week2Session2.md

 The algorithms you have used to generate  diffuse materials above have tried to approximate the ideal of [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance), which defines a diffusely reflecting surface where the perceived brightness of the surface is the same regardless of the observer's angle of view (unfinished wood exhibits Lambertian reflectance).

 For example, the rejection algorithm, described above, produces random points in the unit sphere that are offset along the surface normal.
 That produced a probability function that favoured rays whose directions were close to the normal.
 The outcome was that light which arrived at shallow angles and which spreads over a larger area contributed less to the final colour.
-However, [true Lambertian reflection](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials/truelambertianreflection) maintains a uniform distribution for high probability rays that are scattered close to the normal. hence, true Lambertian reflection is achieved by normalising points inside a diffuse material.
+However, [true Lambertian reflection](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials/truelambertianreflection) maintains a uniform distribution for high probability rays that are scattered close to the normal.
+Hence, true Lambertian reflection is achieved by normalising points inside a diffuse material.

 Above, when you modified `vec3.h`, you also imported the function `random_unit_vector`, which you can use as a replacement for the function `random_in_unit_sphere` within `ray_color` in `main.cpp`, thereby achieving the desired normalisation.